Fractional distillation: Laboratory setup

 The apparatus is assembled as in the diagram.
 (The diagram represents a batch apparatus as opposed to a continuous apparatus.)
 The mixture is put into the round-bottomed flask along with a few anti-bumping granules (or a Teflon-coated magnetic stirrer bar if using magnetic stirring), and the fractionating column is fitted into the top.
 The fractional distillation column is set up with the heat source at the bottom of the still pot.

 As the distance from the still pot increases, a temperature gradient is formed in the column; it is coolest at the top and hottest at the bottom.
 As the mixed vapor ascends the temperature gradient, some of the vapor condenses and vaporizes along the temperature gradient.
-Each time the vapor condenses and vaporizes, the composition of the more volatile component in the vapor increases.
-This distills the vapor along the length of the column, and eventually, the vapor is composed solely of the more volatile component (or an azeotrope).
-The vapor condenses on the glass platforms, known as trays, inside the column, and runs back down into the liquid below, refluxing distillate.
-The efficiency in terms of the amount of heating and time required to get fractionation can be improved by insulating the outside of the column in an insulator such as wool, aluminum foil, or preferably a vacuum jacket.
-The hottest tray is at the bottom and the coolest is at the top.
-At steady-state conditions, the vapor and liquid on each tray are at equilibrium.
+Each time the vapor condenses and vaporizes, the composition of the more volatile component in the vapor increases and the less volatile component increasingly remains as liquid.
+At a certain point, the more volatile component will begin to condense through the condenser and come off at a significantly higher purity relative to the initial.

+Efficiency can be greatly increased via the use of insulative techniques.
+At steady-state conditions, the vapor and liquid in each incremental zone along the column at equilibrium.
+These are conceptually similar to a series of simple distillation processes, termed theoretical plates.

 The most volatile component of the mixture exits as a gas at the top of the column.
 The vapor at the top of the column then passes into the condenser, which cools it down until it liquefies.
-The separation is more pure with the addition of more trays (to a practical limitation of heat, flow, etc.) Initially, the condensate will be close to the azeotropic composition, but when much of the ethanol has been drawn off, the condensate becomes gradually richer in water.
-The process continues until all the ethanol boils out of the mixture.
+The separation gives a higher purity product with increasing number of theoretical plates (to a practical limitation of heat, flow, etc.) Initially, the condensate will consist mostly of the lower-boiling component, but when much of the lower-boiling component has been drawn off, the condensate becomes gradually richer in the higher-boiling component.
+The process continues until all the lower-boiling component boils out of the mixture.
 This point can be recognized by the sharp rise in temperature shown on the thermometer.